KoinsGlobal Investigation – Broker Risk Analysis for koinsglobal.com

 For that reason, KoinsGlobal should be considered a broker with substantial scam risk.

-KoinsGlobal shows multiple strong indicators of being a scam broker and should be avoided.
+KoinsGlobal shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.